WillYangZzz/Week03-flight-club/README.md

 ## Exercise

+In this challenge, we're going to build a CLI tool to read data from the database using `join`s

 ### As a Passenger

+1. List all my tickets given a `passengers.id`
+1. List all my tickets by `passengers.dob`
+1. Count all my tickets by `passengers.dob`
 1. How many luggage you have lost?
-2. What is the total weight of you unclaimed luggage?
+1. What is the total weight of you unclaimed luggage?
-3. List the airport phone number and email where your unclaimed luggage are found at, so that you can contact them
+1. List the airport phone number and email where your unclaimed luggage are found at, so that you can contact them
-4. Print the boarding pass
+1. Print the boarding pass

 ### As an Airport staff

-4. For a given airport, list the phone numbers for all passengers who have lost their luggage so that the Airport staff can call them
+1. For a given airport, list the phone numbers for all passengers who have lost their luggage so that the Airport staff can call them
-5. For a given airport, display the names and phone numbers for all passengers who own suspicious luggage
+1. For a given airport, display the names and phone numbers for all passengers who own suspicious luggage